CT University: CT Group

 CT Group is a result the establishment of the CT Educational Society in 1997.
 CT Group is an academic conglomerate comprising multiple educational entities, including CT University, CT Institutions and two schools.

-The group offering plethora of programmes in disciplines including Engineering, Pharmaceutical Sciences, Architecture & Design, Hotel Management & Airline Tourism, Sciences, Arts, Commerce, Education via its educational entities of Higher education viz CTU and CT Institutions, Jalandhar (16 Professional Institutes affiliated with government universities on two campuses).
+The group offering programmes in disciplines including Engineering, Pharmaceutical Sciences, Architecture & Design, Hotel Management & Airline Tourism, Sciences, Arts, Commerce, Education via its educational entities of Higher education viz CTU and CT Institutions, Jalandhar (16 Professional Institutes affiliated with government universities on two campuses).

 The group has over 10,000 full time enrolled students from various states of India and around 15 other countries.
 The setting offers a multiethnic culture.
 The group has certifications by apex bodies such as ISO and NAAC and has received accolades from organizations such as IBM, Brands Impact, and Higher Education Forum.